Radio Gol

 ·2 December 2025

-As Colón goes through days of institutional and sporting transition, the transfer market begins to take shape under the guidance of Ezequiel Medrán, who is considering strengthening the midfield with a name he knows very well: Ignacio Antonio, a 29-year-old central midfielder, a key player at Gimnasia de Mendoza during the last season.
+While Colón is going through days of institutional and sporting transition, the transfer market is beginning to take shape under the guidance of Ezequiel Medrán, who is considering strengthening the midfield with a name he knows very well: Ignacio Antonio, a 29-year-old central midfielder, a key player at Gimnasia de Mendoza during the last season.

-Antonio, born in Rosario on January 4, 1995, played 36 matches in 2024 —2857 minutes in total— and scored two goals.
-His participation was distributed across 33 regular season matches of the Primera Nacional, one in the playoffs, and two in the Copa Argentina, establishing himself as one of the most solid midfielders in the Mendoza team.
+Antonio, born in Rosario on January 4, 1995, played 36 matches in 2024—2857 minutes in total—and scored two goals.
+His participation was spread across 33 regular season matches of the Primera Nacional, one in the Playoffs, and two in the Copa Argentina, establishing himself as one of the most solid midfielders of the Mendoza team.

-Without continuity at the Mendoza team for 2025, Antonio is in the midst of defining his future and expressed it publicly: “Now I have to play at a new institution and we'll see where I will play.
+Without continuity at the Mendoza club for 2025, Antonio is in the midst of defining his future and expressed it publicly: “Now I have to play at a new institution, and we'll see where I will play.
 I will set new goals at the club I join.”

-From the coach's entourage, they assure that the player is in talks and is among the first names on the list of reinforcements the coach wants to rebuild the squad in 2026.
-His arrival fits with the idea of a young, intense team with dynamic play in the midfield.
+From the coach's camp, they assure that the player is verbally agreed and is among the top names on the list of reinforcements that the coach wants to rebuild the squad in 2026.
+His arrival fits with the idea of a young, intense team with dynamics in the midfield.

-With the imminent appointment of José Alonso and the arrival of Diego Colotto to lead the sports area, Colón begins to outline its squad for a season that will require deep renewal.
-In this path, Ignacio Antonio emerges as one of the first reinforcements in progress, while Antunes appears as another priority alternative for the full-back positions.
+With the imminent assumption of José Alonso and the arrival of Diego Colotto to lead the sports area, Colón is beginning to outline its squad for a season that will require a deep renewal.
+In this path, Ignacio Antonio emerges as one of the first reinforcements underway, while Antunes appears as another priority option for the full-back positions.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.